The following individuals are required to pass or exempt a designated content assessment in their field of certification:

 The following applicants may exempt a designated content assessment:

-- Out-of-state educators who have taught full-time in the same certificate field for all of the last 5 years;
+- Out-of-state educators who have taught full-time in the same certificate field for 5 years at any time in their career;

 - Educators holding a valid National Board for Professional Teaching Standards (NBPTS) certificate in the field sought;